slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"The lust for comfort murders the passions of the soul."
 -- Kahlil Gibran*
+> *"If we’re growing, we’re always going to be out of our comfort zone."
+-- John Maxwell*

 - which do you want - the pain of stayng where you are, or the pain of growth?
 -->